civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 9

-    Every Government of Canada institution that discloses information under this Act must prepare and keep records that set out
+      ****(1)**** Every Government of Canada institution that discloses information under this Act must prepare and keep records that set out

         a description of the information;

         the name of the individual who authorized its disclosure;

         the name of the recipient Government of Canada institution;

         the date on which it was disclosed;

         a description of the information that was relied on to satisfy the disclosing institution that the disclosure was authorized under this Act; and

         any other information specified by the regulations.

+      **(2)** Every Government of Canada institution that receives information under this Act must prepare and keep records that set out

+        a description of the information;

+        the name of the institution that disclosed it;

+        the name or position of the head of the recipient institution — or of the person designated by the head — who received the information;

+        the date on which it was received by the recipient institution;

+        whether the information has been destroyed or returned under subsection 5.1(1);

+        if the information has been destroyed under subsection 5.1(1), the date on which it was destroyed;

+        if the information was returned under subsection 5.1(1) to the institution that disclosed it, the date on which it was returned; and

+        any other information specified by the regulations.

+### Section 2

-  **(2)** Section 9 of the Act is renumbered as subsection 9(1) and is amended by adding the following:
+Section 9 of the Act is amended by adding the following **after subsection (2)**:

-    **(2)** Within 30 days after the end of each calendar year, the Government of Canada institution must provide the National Security and Intelligence Review Agency with a copy of every record it prepared under subsection (1) with respect to a disclosure made during the year.
+****(3)**** Within 30 days after the end of each calendar year, **every** Government of Canada institution **that disclosed information under section 5** during the year **and every Government of Canada institution that received such information** must provide the National Security and Intelligence Review Agency with a copy of every record it prepared under subsection (1) **or (2), as the case may be**, with respect to the **information**.

 ### Section 120

   **(1)** Paragraphs 10(1)(b) and (c) of the Act are replaced by the following:

-    specifying information for the purposes of paragraph 9(f); and

-    respecting the manner in which records **that are required by section 9 are to be prepared and** kept **and specifying the period during which they are to be kept**.

-  **(2)** Paragraphs 10(1)(b) and (c) of the Act are replaced by the following:

-    specifying information for the purposes of paragraph 9(1)(f); and
+    specifying information for the purposes of paragraph 9(1)(f) **or (2)(f)**; and

-    respecting the manner in which records that are required by subsection 9(1) are to be prepared and kept and specifying the period during which they are to be kept.
+    respecting the manner in which records that are required by subsection 9(1) **or (2)** are to be prepared and kept and specifying the period during which they are to be kept.

-  **(3)** Subsection 10(3) of the Act is replaced by the following:
+  **(2)** Subsection 10(3) of the Act is replaced by the following:

     **(3)** The Governor in Council may make an order adding the name of a Government of Canada institution and the title of its head to Schedule 3, deleting the name of an institution and the title of its head from that Schedule or amending the name of an institution or the title of a head that is listed in that Schedule.
 An addition is authorized only if the institution has jurisdiction or responsibilities under an Act of Parliament or another lawful authority in respect of activities that undermine the security of Canada.